-ABOUT THIS GUIDE Who should use this guide?
-Publications and services 3 3 3 WHAT'S NEW THIS YEAR?
-Preventing dividend washing 3 3 BASIC CONCEPTS Shares Non-share equity interests Company debentures, bonds and convertible notes Non-equity shares 3 3 3 3 4 HOW DOES A COMPANY PAY OUT ITS DIVIDENDS AND DISTRIBUTIONS?
-Dividends Dividend reinvestment schemes Bonus shares Amounts treated as dividends Demerger dividends Non-share dividends Franked dividends from a New Zealand company 4 4 4 4 4 4 4 HOW DIVIDENDS ARE TAXED Franked dividends Unfranked dividends 5 5 5 HOW NON-SHARE DIVIDENDS ARE TAXED Dividends on non-equity shares 5 5 THE DIVIDEND OR DISTRIBUTION STATEMENT 5 TAXATION IMPLICATIONS 6 EFFECT ON TAX PAYABLE 6 YOUR FRANKING TAX OFFSET Claiming your franking tax offset when you do not need to lodge a tax return 6 7 WHEN YOU ARE NOT ENTITLED TO CLAIM A FRANKING TAX OFFSET Holding period rule Related payments rule Disclosure on your tax return (all years) Application of the rules to interests in partnerships and trusts 7 7 8 8

-ALLOWABLE DEDUCTIONS
+ABOL JT 1 THIS GU IDE

+Who should use this guide?

+Publications and services

+WHAT'S NEW THIS YEAR?

+Preventing dividend washing

+BASIC CONCEPTS

+Shares

+Non-share equity interests

+Company debentures, bonds and convertible notes

+Non-equity shares

+HOW DOES A COMPANY PAY DIVIDENDS AND DISTRIBUTION?

+Dividends

+Dividend reinvestment schemes

+Bonus shares

+Amounts treated as dividends

+Demerger dividends

+Non-share dividends

+Franked dividends from a New Zealand franking company

+HOW DIVIDENDS ARE TAXED

+Franked dividends

+Unfranked dividends --------------------- --

+HOW NON-SHARE DIVIDENDS ARE TAXED

+Dividends on non-equity shares

+THE DIVIDEND OR DISTRIBUTION STATEMENT

+TAXATION IMPLICATIONS

+EFFECT ON TAX PAYABLE

+YOUR FRANKING TAX OFFSET

+Claiming your franking tax offset when you do not need to lodge a tax return

+WHEN YOU ARE NOT ENTITLED TO

+CLAIM A FRANKING TAX OFFSET 7

+Holding period rule 7

+Related payments rule 8

+Dividend washing integrity rule 8

+Disclosure on your tax return (all years) 8

+Application of the rules to interests in partnerships and trusts 8

-FROM DIVIDEND INCOME 8
+ALLOWABLE DEDUCTIONS FROM DIVIDEND INCOME 9

-Management fees 8
+Management fees 9

-Interest 8
+Interest 9

 Interest on capital protected borrowings 9

 Travel expenses 9

 Cost of journals and publications 9

 Internet access and computers 9

 Borrowing expenses 9

 Dividends that include listed investment company capital gain amounts 9

-Other deductions 9
+Other deductions 10

 Deductions denominated in a foreign currency 10

 Expenses that are not deductible 10

-DIVIDENDS PAID OR CREDITED BY NON-RESIDENT COMPANIES 10
+DIVIDENDS PAID OR CREDITED 10

-Dividends denominated in a foreign currency 10
+10

+10

-DIVIDENDS PAID OR CREDITED TO NON-RESIDENT SHAREHOLDERS Franked dividends Unfranked dividends 10 10 11
+DIVIDENDS PAID OR CREDITED TO

+11

+11

+11

 Deductions 11

-PARTNERS WHO HAVE AN AMOUNT ATTRIBUTABLE TO A DIVIDEND INCLUDED IN THEIR NET INCOME OR LOSS FROM A PARTNERSHIP 11
+PARTNERS WHO HAVE AN AMOUNT

+IN THEIR NET INCOME OR LOSS FROM A PARTNERSHIP 11

+CLAIM A FRANKING TAX OFFSET Holding period rule Related payments rule Dividend washing integrity rule Disclosure on your tax return (all years) Application of the rules to interests in partnerships and trusts ALLOWABLE DEDUCTIONS FROM DIVIDEND INCOME Management fees Interest Interest Interest on capital protected borrowings Travel expenses Cost of journals and publications Internet access and computers Borrowing expenses Dividends that include listed investment company capital gain amounts Other deductions Deductions denominated in a foreign currency Expenses that are not deductible DIVIDENDS PAID OR CREDITED SPAID OR CREDITED TO COMPANIES Dividends denominated in a foreign currency Expenses that are not deductible DIVIDENDS PAID OR CREDITED TO SPAID OR CREDITED

-BENEFICIARIES WHO HAVE AN AMOUNT ATTRIBUTABLE TO A DIVIDEND INCLUDED IN THEIR NET INCOME FROM A TRUST 12
+6 BENEFICIARIES WHO HAVE AN AMOUNT 7 ATTRIBUTABLE TO A DIVIDEND INCLUDED IN THEIR NET INCOME FROM A TRUST 12

 JOINT OWNERSHIP OF SHARES 12

-Shares held in children's names 12
+Shares held in children's names 13

-LIQUIDATION, TAKEOVERS, MERGERS AND DEMERGERS 12
+LIQUIDATION, TAKEOVERS, MERGERS AND DEMERGERS 13

+RIGHTS ISSUES 13

-RIGHTS ISSUES Right to buy shares Right to sell shares 13 13 13
+Right to buy shares 13

+Right to sell shares 13

 OPTIONS 13

-SHARE WARRANTS 10
+SHARE WARRANTS 13

-13
+OFF-MARKET SHARE BUY-BACKS 5 13

-OFF-MARKET SHARE BUY-BACKS 13 KEEPING RECORDS 13 PRIVATE COMPANY TRANSACTIONS TREATED AS DIVIDENDS 14 TRUST LOANS, PAYMENTS AND FORGIVEN DEBTS TREATED AS DIVIDENDS 14 SALE OR DISPOSAL OF COMPANY BONDS AND CONVERTIBLE NOTES 15 Company bonds 15 Convertible notes issued by a company before 10 May 1989 16 Convertible notes issued by a company after 10 May 1989 and before 15 May 2002 16 Convertible notes issued by a company after 14 May 2002 16 Sale or disposal of company bonds and convertible notes that are denominated in a foreign currency e 17 MORE INFORMATION inside back cover inside back cover
+KEEPING RECORDS 14

+PRIVATE COMPANY TRANSACTIO TREATED AS DIVIDENDS NS 14

+TRUST LOANS, PAYMENTS AND F DEBTS TREATED AS DIVIDENDS ORGIVEN 15

+SALE OR DISPOSAL OF COMPANY

+BONDS AND CONVERTIBLE NOTE

+Company bonds 15

+Convertible notes issued by a company before 10 May 1989 16

+Convertible notes issued by a company after 10 May 1989 and before 15 May 2

+Convertible notes issued by a company after 14 May 2002 16

+Sale or disposal of company bonds and convertible notes that are denomin in a foreign currency ated 17

+MORE INFORMATION inside back cover